J. J. Raterink

 Jason J. Raterink (born August 4, 1981) is an American former professional football quarterback who played in the Arena Football League (AFL).
 He played college football for the Wyoming Cowboys.

 Early life

 Born the son of Ginger and George Raterink, J.J. attended Skyline High School in Longmont, Colorado.
 While at Skyline High, he participated in baseball, basketball and football.
 Raterink was a captain in football, basketball and baseball.
-He graduated with a 4.0 GPA and was a Co-Valedictorian of his class.
+He graduated with a 4.0 grade point average and was a co-valedictorian of his class.
 He was named the Class 4A Academic Athlete of the Year for the state of Colorado during his senior season.

 College career

 After high school, Raterink attended the University of Wyoming, where he was awarded a football scholarship.
 After taking a redshirt year in 2000, Raterink played very sparingly throughout his first three seasons of eligibility.
 He served mostly as the team's holder, while backing up brothers Casey and Corey Bramlet.
 Raterink saw more playing time as a senior.
 He was selected as the Co-Mountain West Player of the Week during his four touchdown performance in a triple overtime victory over UNLV which also made the Cowboys Bowl eligible for the first time in 11 years.
 In the 2004 Las Vegas Bowl against UCLA, Raterink caught a 22-yard touchdown on a reverse pass that helped the Cowboys upset the heavily favored Bruins 24–21.
 He graduated summa cum laude in the spring of 2005 with a perfect 4.0 GPA and was a finalist to be selected as a Rhodes Scholar.